 The Rock Hill Coca-Cola Bottling Company has been a fixture in our community since 1906 and has been actively involved in Rock Hill by sponsoring events, donating time and products, and creating and supporting endowments.

-Today, the Coca-Cola sign stands in its rightful place, welcoming folks to town traveling on and below the Oakland Avenue bridge that was dedicated to York County veterans of all wars in 1936.
+Today, the Coca-Cola sign still stands, welcoming folks to town traveling on and below the Oakland Avenue bridge that was dedicated to York County veterans of all wars in 1936.